-4.19 Following the SREP, the PRA may also notify the firm of an amount of capital that it should hold as a PRA buffer, over and above the level of capital recommended as its ICG and over and above the CRD IV buffers.
+5.20 Following the SREP, the PRA may also notify the firm of an amount of capital that it should hold as a PRA buffer, over and above the level of capital required to meet its TCR and over and above the CRD IV buffers.
 The PRA buffer, based on a firm-specific supervisory assessment, should be of a sufficient amount to allow the firm to continue to meet the overall financial adequacy rule in Internal Capital Adequacy Assessment 2.1.
 This should be the case even in adverse circumstances, after allowing for realistic management actions that a firm could, and would, take in a stress scenario.

-4.20 In setting a PRA buffer for a firm the PRA will not just consider whether the firm would meet its CET1 capital requirements under the CRR and its ICG in the stress scenario.
+5.21 In setting a PRA buffer for a firm the PRA will not just consider whether the firm would meet its CET1 capital requirements under the CRR and its Pillar 2A capital requirement in the stress scenario.
 Other factors informing the size of the PRA buffer include but are not limited to: the maximum change in capital resources and requirements under the stress; the firm's leverage ratio; the extent to which the firm has used up its CRD IV buffers (eg the systemically important financial institution (SIFI) and capital conservation buffers); Tier 1 and total capital ratios; and the extent to which potentially significant risks are not captured fully as part of the stress.

-4.21 Where the PRA assesses a firm's risk management and governance (RM&G) to be significantly weak, it may set the PRA buffer to include an amount of capital to cover the risks posed by those weaknesses until they are addressed.
-This will generally be calibrated in the form of a scalar applied to the amount of CET1 required to meet Pillar 1 plus Pillar 2A.
+- 5.22 Where the PRA assesses a firm's risk management and governance (RM&G) to be significantly weak, it may set the PRA buffer to include an amount of capital to cover the risks posed by those weaknesses until they are addressed.
+This will generally be calibrated in the form of a scalar applied to the amount of CET1 required to meet the firm's TCR..
 Depending on the severity of the weaknesses identified, the scalar could range from 10% to 40%.
-If the PRA sets the PRA buffer to cover the risk posed by significant weaknesses in risk management or governance it will identify those weaknesses to the firm and expect the firm to address those weaknesses within an appropriate timeframe.

-4.22 Where the PRA sets a PRA buffer it will generally do so stating that the firm should hold capital of an amount equal to a specified percentage of the firm's Pillar 1 RWAs (the total risk exposure amount calculated in accordance with Article 92(3) of the CRR).
+If the PRA sets the PRA buffer to cover the risk posed by significant weaknesses in risk management or governance it will identify those weaknesses to the firm and expect the firm to address those weaknesses within an appropriate timeframe. - 5.23 Where the PRA sets a PRA buffer it will generally do so stating that the firm should hold capital of an amount equal to a specified percentage of the firm's Pillar 1 RWAs (the total risk exposure amount calculated in accordance with Article 92(3) of the CRR).
 The PRA expects firms to meet the PRA buffer with 100% CET1.
 The PRA expects firms to meet the PRA buffer with additional CET1 capital to the CET1 capital maintained to meet its CRD IV buffers.

-4.23 The PRA may set a firm's PRA buffer either as an amount of capital which it should hold from the time of the PRA's notification following the firm's SREP or, in exceptional cases, as a forward-looking target that a firm should build up over time.
-Where the general stress and scenario testing rule, as part of the ICAAP rules, applies to a firm on a consolidated basis the PRA may notify the firm that it should hold a PRA buffer on a consolidated basis.
+5.24 The PRA may set a firm's PRA buffer either as an amount of capital which it should hold from the time of the PRA's notification following the firm's SREP or, in exceptional cases, as a forward-looking target that a firm should build up over time.
+Where the general stress and scenario testing rule, as part of the ICAAP rules, applies to a firm on a consolidated and/or subconsolidated basis the PRA may notify the firm that it should hold a PRA buffer on a consolidated and/or sub-consolidated basis (as applicable).
 The PRA may in certain circumstances notify a firm that it should hold a PRA buffer on an individual basis.